truenas/documentation/content/CORETutorials/JailsPluginsVMs/Plugins/MinIOPlugin.md

         {{< trueimage src="images/CORE/13.0/MinioPluginPortForwarding.png" alt="Network Properties NAT Port Forwarding" id="Network Properties NAT Port Forwarding" >}}

     e.
 Edit the **Host Port Number** values to use any currently unused ports.
-        The Minio plugin must use different ports than the S3 service, which uses 9000 and 9001 by default.
+       Do not use the Minio plugin default ports 9000 and 9001.
+You must use different ports than the S3 service, which has the same default ports.
         Before selecting port numbers, refer to [Default Ports](https://www.truenas.com/docs/references/defaultports/).
         Record the ports used for the Minio plugin.

     f.
 Click **Save**

-2. Ensure that the destination dataset created in [First Steps](#first-steps) is mounted on the Minio Plugin, and not the dataset used for the S3 service.
+2. Mount the new dataset created in the [First Steps](#first-steps) section as the destination dataset on the Minio Plugin.
+Do not use the S3 service dataset.

     a.
-Go to **Plugins** and locate the installed Minio plugin or go to **Jails** and locate the jail matching the **Jail Name** entered during [installation of the Minio plugin](#installing-the-minio-plugin).
+Go to **Plugins** and locate the installed Minio plugin or go to **Jails** and locate the jail matching the jail name entered during [installation of the Minio plugin](#installing-the-minio-plugin).

     b.
 Click <i class="material-icons" aria-hidden="true" title="Expand">chevron_right</i> to expand Minio details and management options.